-"We also have an older, experienced workforce who are committed to sharing their knowledge and apprenticeships are structurally designed to take more experienced people's knowledge and skills and pass them on," he said.
-"And they're practical, they work well for some of the very practical roles that we have."
+"Secondly, we've used apprentices for a long time and the industry is familiar with apprentices.
+Thirdly, we have an older, experienced workforce who are committed to sharing their knowledge and apprenticeships are structurally designed to take more experienced people's knowledge and skills and pass them on.
+And they're practical, they work well for some of the very practical roles that we have."

-One thing Neil is keen to point out is that apprentices don't have to be young people or recruits to the rail industry - existing staff or recruits from other sectors are also great candidates for upskilling through apprenticeships.
+He points out that apprentices don't have to be young people or recruits to the rail industry - existing staff or recruits from other sectors are also great candidates for upskilling through apprenticeships.